 First, what’s the AMCAS primary application and what does it have to dowith me getting into medical school?

-AMCAS is the centralized online application service where most allopathic (MD) schools screen applicants submitting an AMCAS primary application, followed by the secondary app.
+AMCAS is the centralized online application service where most allopathic (MD) schools screen applicants who submit an AMCAS primary application, followed by the secondary app.
 Your first step when you apply to medical school is to submit a single application through AMCAS.
 (Osteopathic medical schools and Texas medical schools use a separate online service).
 This is called your primary application, and is the first introduction you’ll make with the adcoms (admissions committees) at the schools you choose.

 Your completed primary AMCAS file will include your undergraduate transcript, MCAT scores, information about your extracurricular activities, and a personal statement.
 Some medical schools also allow you to submit letters of recommendation at this point in the application process.
 The AMCAS application process allows you to select from among the 150-some medical schools and 37 osteopathic schools you want to attend, and your application will be forwarded by AMCAS to each of the schools you choose.